Growth Currency teaches you how to...

-I recently signed up for SparkLoop’s Partner Program (aff) where I can pay others to promote my newsletter.
-They send verified leads my way and I pay them a set rate for each referral:
+I used SparkLoop’s Partner Program (aff) where I can pay others to promote my newsletter.
+They send verified leads my way and I pay them a set rate for each referral: (currently paused)

-Cross-promos have been working well lately— especially in adjacent creator/maker industries where my content is most helpful.
+Cross-promos work well in adjacent creator/maker industries where my content is relevant.

 I get new cross-promoters to fill out a Tally form with all their details.
 Then I have a doc I share with them with my newsletter details.
 This saves a lot of time on both sides.

 There are 3 ways I’ve made money with my newsletter:

 In 2021, I made most of my income consulting.

 In 2022: 90% of my income with ads & sponsors.
 Affiliate sales have hit barely exceeded $500 for the year.
 Consulting has been even less.